paramrathour/blog/pages/_music/ost/FMAB.md

 video_id: "hBkh7DRNqw8"
 year: 2009
 ---
-Senju brought up a very different but still highly fascinating take on the music of this FMA readaptation.
+Senju brought up a very different but still fascinating take on the music of this FMA readaptation.